 Pregnancy & Children

 During pregnancy, women experience many changes.
 As a fetus grows, it places increased pressure on the mother’s spine and during pregnancy a woman’s body creates a hormone called Relaxin that actually makes the joints more loose, but often times also less stable as the body prepares for delivery.
 The chiropractors in our office work with many pregnant mothers to help relieve some of the discomfort that comes with pregnancy and to ensure that the spine and pelvis is properly aligned before delivery.

 Children go through growth spurts and occasionally experience a few bumps and bruises along the way; it’s important to ensure that a healthy spine is maintained through these periods so that children can remain active and supported by their body in these formative years.

 For injuries or conditions listed here, or not, we’d be happy to discuss your specific health concern and see how we can increase your quality of life through chiropractic care.
-The philosophy at Inline Chiropractic in Fargo is to help you get back to doing the things that you love through achieving a healthier, happier, pain-free you.
+The philosophy at Fetzer Family Chiropractic is to help you get back to doing the things that you love through achieving a healthier, happier, pain-free you.